ozoidemi/ePaper_guest_dashboard/README.md

 **DISCLAIMER**
 **This project stores and exposes WiFi credentials in plain text!** Both on Home Assistant and on the ESPHome device.

 Please thoroughly evaluate your own security or consult with a specialist if you are unsure.
+You know, the kind of people that actually know what they are talking about (unlike myself).

 If you don't understand the risks involved, then do yourself a favor and **avoid using this project!**

-Once we have all the prerequisites in place, we can start working on the actual display.

 #### Fact 2 out of 3

-Note that the Unifi Network Integration team has taken active steps to complicate getting the network password into a sensor.
+The Unifi Network Integration team decided against having the network password stored into a sensor.
 There are very good reasons for this.

-In fact, at one point they had enabled this password sensor, only to roll it back soon after due to security concerns.
+In fact, at one point they had enabled this functionality, only to roll it back soon after due to security concerns.

 That should be understood in two ways:
-1. Enabling a sensor to store the password will require some elbow grease.
+1. Enabling a sensor to store a password will require some elbow grease.
 2. Don't mess with this if you don't fully understand what you are doing.

 #### Fact 3 out of 3

-You should **DEFINITELY** know that the guy who developed the base QR code implementation—which was later adopted by the official Unifi Network integration in HA—had this to say about my idea:
+You should **DEFINITELY** know that the guy who developed the base QR code implementation—which was later adopted by the official Unifi Network integration team in HA—had this to say about my idea:

 > You do you, but I for one will never do any of the things you just suggested.
 In fact, given what you just wrote, I question the need for you to even have a QR code at all.